Solar In Your Community Challenge

 - Chesterfield Community Supported Solar

 We are currently working with the Town of Chesterfield on a municipal project in the 100 kW range for municipal use.
 Chesterfield Community Solar has strong champions, an acceptable town-owned host site, the LLC is formed, utility interconnect application filed and initial investors are being identified.
-A crowdfunding campaign is planned for this fall to raise awareness, support and some funds to facilitate the project.
+A crowdfunding campaign is planned for this spring to raise awareness, support and some funds to facilitate the project.

 Preliminary Scoping Projects